cleaniquecoders/traitify/README.md

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+We welcome contributions!
+Please see [CONTRIBUTING](CONTRIBUTING.md) for details on how to get involved.

 ## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+If you discover any security issues, please review our [security policy](../../security/policy) for reporting vulnerabilities.

 ## Credits